stnlabz/chaos-core/README.md

  - Core theme with user theme override
  - Video upload and playback
  - enhanced role awareness
- - built in Search Engine Optimization (SEO) xml generation.
+ - built in Search Engine Optimization (SEO) xml and AI txt/json generation.
  - Stripe webhook to manage Media and Post Premium and Pro content
  - Automated `SQL` Updating
  - Social aspects of `posts` and `media`